 In 1961, the Democratic Labour Party (DLP) won the Barbadian general election, and their leader Errol Barrow became premier.

-In 1962, Barbados was no longer part of the British West Indies Federation.
+In 1962, the British West Indies Federation was dissolved.

-In November 1966, Barbados transitioned toward political independence and became a Commonwealth realm, establishing a separate jurisdiction with Elizabeth II as the Queen of Barbados.
+In November 1966, Barbados achieved political independence, becoming a Commonwealth realm with Elizabeth II as Queen of Barbados.

-In 1983, the Adams government allowed the Americans to use Barbados as the launchpad for their invasion of Grenada.
+In 1983, Tom Adams allowed the Americans to use Barbados as the launchpad for their invasion of Grenada.

 In 1985, Tom Adams died in office and was replaced by Harold Bernard St. John.